A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: On the proof of the main result

 moreover, recalling that

 using the expansion

-and replacing these formulae in the left hand side in (\ref{key3}), we obtain the so-called Gaunt integral of spherical harmonics (\cite{M e Peccati} eq.(3.64) pag.81) which can be computed by the following relation:
+and replacing these formulae in the left hand side in (\ref{key3}), we obtain the so-called Gaunt integral of spherical harmonics (\cite{M e Peccati} eq.
+(3.64) p.
+81) which can be computed by the following relation:

-for all $\ell _{1},\ell _{2},\ell _{3}.$ Finally, the proof is completed by a careful analysis of properties for the Clebsch-Gordan coefficients, most of which are reported in the Appendix.
+for all $\ell _{1},\ell _{2},\ell _{3}.$ Finally, the proof is completed by a careful analysis of properties for the Clebsch-Gordan coefficients, most of which are reported in the Appendix.\\

 The next important step in our argument is to establish the Quantitative Central Limit Theorem.
 This argument requires two steps; first we need to show that the variance of all higher-order chaoses for $q\geq 3$ is of smaller order; this can be done quite simply by some rather easy majorizations, which allow to show that all these terms are of order $o\bigg( \dfrac{1}{\ell }\bigg)$.
-On the other hand, since the second term is the leading component, we need to compute its fourth-order cumulant to be able to apply Theorem 5.2.6 of Nourdin and Peccati \cite{Peccati Nourdin} and hence to establish asymptotic Gaussianity.
-More precisely, we shall show that
+On the other hand, since the second term is the leading component, we need to compute its fourth-order cumulant to be able to apply Theorem 5.2.6 in \cite{Peccati Nourdin} and hence to establish asymptotic Gaussianity.